 During its cash flow modelling, CRA has taken into consideration the maturity structure of cover assets and liabilities.
+For the outstanding covered bonds, CRA applied extended maturities of 12 months.
 This structure was an integral part of the cash flow analysis.